The Panama Trust

-Panama is one of the few jurisdictions that cater for both trusts and foundations.
-While trusts are peculiar to systems of law based on common law and are not generally found in civil law countries, Panama, a civil law country, is an exception to this rule.
+Panama is one of the few jurisdictions that cater to both trusts and foundations.
+While trusts are typical of common law systems and not generally found in civil law countries, Panama—being a civil law jurisdiction—is an exception to this rule.

-Built on the key concepts of certainty, security and confidentiality, Panama is an attractive location for the establishment of trusts.
-It gives high-net-worth individuals (HNWI) the peace of mind that comes with a highly regulated environment that remains faithful to the original concept of a trust
+Built on the principles of certainty, security, and confidentiality, Panama is an attractive location for establishing trusts.
+It provides high-net-worth individuals with peace of mind in a well-regulated environment that preserves the original essence of trust law.

-As a reputable trust jurisdiction and with the number of authorized trustees increasing every year, Panama introduced its trust law in 1925 and its latest amendment in 2017.
-The updated law brings Panama in line with international developments which offers interesting opportunities to HNWIs and families who favor tailor made trustee solutions.
+As a reputable trust jurisdiction with an increasing number of authorized trustees, Panama introduced its trust law in 1925 and last amended it in 2017.
+This update aligned the framework with international standards, creating new opportunities for individuals and families seeking customized trustee solutions.

-Panama law caters for all the main types of trust normally found in traditional common law jurisdictions such as:
+Panama law supports all main types of trusts found in traditional common law jurisdictions, including:

 - Discretionary trusts